jbuckner/InternetArchiveKit/README.md

 ## Documentation

-See the `docs` directory for a full API reference
+See the [documenation](https://jbuckner.github.io/internetarchivekit/) for a full API reference

 ## Basic Usage